 With the benefit of hindsight, we should have flown to Bangkok (lots of cheap-ish flights) headed to Cambodia and Vietnam by bus (lots of choice including sleeper buses) and then up through Vietnam one bus trip at a time.
 This would have been a sensible arrangement but our flexibility vanished when we bought the air tickets.
 Live and learn!

 Planning errors aside, we were off to Hue, Vietnam’s “former imperial capital” and the nation’s educational, religious and cultural heart.
 Unfortunately, in 1968, Hue also became a bloody and destructive battlefield during the Tet offensive which is seen as the turning point in the Vietnam War.
-If you look back at scenes of carnage from 50 years ago it’s hard not to be very impressed with the rebuilt city today.
-It’s a lovely place with 450,000 people, full of charm and a testament to the resilience of its people.
+If you look back at scenes of carnage from 50 years ago — the Citadel was demolished along with the rest of the city — it’s hard not to be very impressed with the rebuilt city today.
+Hue is a lovely place with 450,000 people, full of charm and a testament to the resilience of its people.

 We had booked a room at the Purple Hue homestay through Airbnb and were a bit concerned when, the day before we arrived, the owner told us the original property was unavailable due to plumbing problems and that he would give us another place which he was sure we would like.
 Hmmmm… it sounded a bit sketchy but there wasn’t time to make other plans so we carried on.
 Our concerns were stoked when the taxi driver couldn’t find the address and, as we slowly cruised down a street looking for the address, a young woman dashed to direct us down a dark lane to an open field.
 Hmmmmm again.
 All worries vanished when we got out of the car and met our hosts — a very lovely young couple with two young daughters — who showed to our room in their extraordinary new house near the Citadel.
 They designed and built their house on a sliver of land and it really is impressive.
 We enjoyed our stay and the photos speak for themselves.